Below are two quotes from St. Oscar Romero that we strive to accomplish every day.

 AND THE COURAGE TO BRING ABOUT CHANGE

-Social Justice was the main stay of what Archbishop Oscar Romero stood for.
+Social Justice was the main stay of what St. Oscar Romero stood for.
 Romero High School will strive to build a learning community that focuses on social justice issues and human relationships.

 Our goal is one of meeting the varied needs of students in the school community: academic, spiritual, social, and physical.
 All courses will include a collaborative student-centred component to promote team building and problem-solving.
 As each student has gifts our goal is to foster those gifts to promote success and personal growth.
 We want all students to feel that they are part of a community.